Bluehost vs. AWS Comparison – Which One Should You Pick in 2020?

 AWS has the following features

 - Decent Customer Support; AWS has the basic 24/7 customer support that most hosts offer.
-The channels are live chat, Email and ticketing channels.
+The channels are live chat, email and ticketing system.
 While there have been some complaints about the quality of AWS's support, our experience was not terrible.

-- Choice of Server; You can choose whether you want a Linux server or a Windows server
+- Choice of Server; You can choose between a Linux server and a Windows server

-- Choice of Server Location; You can choose where you want your servers located from a number of locations worldwide
+- Choice of Server Location; You can choose the data center of your server from a number of locations worldwide

 - AWS has scheduled backups and virtual cloud storage